akauppi/GroundLevel-firebase-es/DEVS/Wishes for IntelliJ.md

 # Wishes for IntelliJ

+*The plugin has become available in the mean time.
+Should check it out, some day...*

+---

 Dear IntelliJ.
 Your IDEs are the best of the breed.
 I am happy to pay a yearly fee for using WebStorm.

 However, recently it has become painfully clear to me that your tool is unfit for editing Firebase Security Rules.
 The rules are hard, and I *truly* need syntax highlighting for being able to manage them.